pulumi/docs/content/tutorials/importing-infrastructure/index.md

 {{< notes type="info" >}}

-With the resources you imported via the CLI command, make sure to set the `protect` property to `false` in the code before running the `pulumi destroy` command.
+With the resources you imported via the CLI command, make sure to set the `protect` property to `false` in the code and run `pulumi up` to make the change before running the `pulumi destroy` command.
 Otherwise the deletion will fail.

 {{< /notes >}}